How Chadwin solves the data bottleneck for investment agents

 Agents do their best work when the data they need is already in the workspace.
 They can search it, inspect schemas, write scripts, query locally, and iterate without waiting on a remote service after every small decision.

-Local data is faster and more efficient
+Structured data is faster and more efficient

-It also reduces latency across repeated calls and allows more work to happen within API plan limits.
 That efficiency matters for cloud agents, and it matters even more for open-weight models running on a personal computer.

 The API still matters